A Meta-level Analysis of Online Anomaly Detectors: Detection Algorithms

 In contrast to offline detectors that model and score samples in one batch, online detectors continuously update their models for incrementally detecting anomalies in several windows of samples.
 The total number of samples in a window indicates the \textit{window size} while the number of samples that a window will be shifted over a data stream indicates the \textit{window slide}.
 Windows that overlap as they slide over a data stream are called \textit{sliding}, otherwise they are called \textit{tumbling} (i.e., window size = window slide), as illustrated in \ref{fig:winEx}.

-Our testbed includes the best performing online detection algorithms, as reported in the literature up to 2000.
-MCOD is proved to be among the best distance-based detectors \cite{best_distance_based}, in terms of runtime and memory footprint\footnote{The recently proposed distance-based detector NETS \cite{nets} consumes less resources than MCOD but is not reporting any improvement in terms of effectiveness.}.
-HST exhibits the best efficiency among tree-based detectors \cite{hst} while RRCF is the most effective \cite{rrcf}.
-We additionally included two projection-based detectors: LODA exhibiting a very low runtime and memory footprint \cite{loda} and XSTREAM outperforming in terms of effectiveness other detectors on high-dimensional datasets \cite{xstream}.
+Our testbed includes state-of-the-art online anomaly detection algorithms with publicly available implementations, as reported in the literature.
+CPOD \cite{cpod} was included because it outperforms other distance-based detectors (such as MCOD\cite{mcod} which is considered to be among the best detectors) in terms of runtime and memory usage\footnote{The recently proposed distance-based detector NETS \cite{nets} consumes less resources than MCOD but is not reporting any improvement in terms of effectiveness.}.
+HST \cite{hst} exhibits the best efficiency among tree-based detectors while RRCF\cite{rrcf} is the most effective detector of the same family.
+We additionally included two projection-based detectors: LODA\cite{loda} exhibiting a very low runtime and memory footprint and XSTREAM \cite{xstream} outperforming in terms of effectiveness other detectors on high-dimensional datasets.
+LEAP\cite{leap} has been proved to be three orders of magnitude faster than state-of-the-art KNN methods.
+STARE\cite{stare} outperforms other popular density-based detectors (\cite{kelos,na2018dilof}) in terms of execution time, achieving comparable or higher accuracy.
+Finally, RS-HASH\cite{rshash} proved to be more efficient and effective than other subspace detectors like HiCS\cite{hics}.
 To the best of our knowledge, no previous study has compared both the effectiveness and efficiency of proximity-based, tree-based and projection-based detectors under stream and batch processing settings.
-In the next sub-sections, we provide the main operations and primitives of each algorithm, both theoretically and through a running example, and detail the train, update, forgetting and anomaly reporting procedures.
+In the next sub-sections, we provide the main operations and primitives of each detection algorithm, both theoretically and through a running example, and detail their train, update, forgetting and anomaly reporting procedures.